-Taurie has been a long time member and Vice President for many years.
-She is taking over the position from Sue Fleczok who has been an powerful leader and helped get the club its APHA Gold Star status.
+Taurie has been a long time member and has been the President for two years.
+She took over the position from Sue Fleczok who has been a powerful leader and helped get the club its APHA Gold Star status.

 The Greater Los Angeles Paint Horse club has a a wonderful Paint Promotion Awards Program to encourage Paint Horse owners to get out and about with their American Paint Horses.
 They have also added a Horses of Color program for non registered horses that display the Paint Horse markings.

 The club is also known to go to "Dinner and Movie" and see the latest horse movie.

 Taurie is very excited about the new Scholarship Program.
 This will be the third year that the club is offering scholarships for any graduating senior that is active with horses and resides within the Los Angeles and Ventura Counties.
 Horse ownership and club membership are NOT required.
 The first year, one scholarship for a $1,000 was presented and last year, two scholarships were presented.
 One for $1,000 and one for $500.

 Taurie would like to encourage all horse lovers to check into the GLAPHC.
 More information is available at www.GreaterLAPaintHorseClub.com.